-- There should be a reporting process by which this "hit list" gets to the governing body as soon as the notices go out. - The governing body should arrange for the properties to be "inspected" physically by Code Enforcement; Building Inspector(s); Fire Marshall or other municipal representative to evaluate any immediate
+- There should be a reporting process by which this "hit list" gets to the governing body as soon as the notices go out. - The governing body should arrange for the properties to be "inspected" physically by Code Enforcement; Building Inspector(s); Fire Marshall or other municipal representative to evaluate any immediate visible concerns as to conditions of liability (e.g. environmental issues; junk & debris, "hazardous and dilapidated" conditions).
+In residential properties, note presence or absence of occupants.
+For commercial occupancies, consider running a "name check" with the New Hampshire Secretary of State to ascertain the legal status and contact information for any operating businesses. - If needed (or suggested by inspection) check building department records and/or NH Dept. of Environmental Services files on the site.
+Information may be available through the DES "One Stop" data site at http://des.nh.gov/onestop/index.htm.

-- visible concerns as to conditions of liability (e.g. environmental issues; junk & debris).
-In residential properties, note presence or absence of occupants. - If needed (or suggested by inspection) check building department records and/or NH Dept. of Environmental Services files on the site.
-Information may be available through the DES "OneStop" data site at http://des.nh.gov/onestop/index.htm. - If deemed necessary, and voluntary cooperation is not available, consider obtaining an "Administrative Inspection Warrant" to conduct an inspection of the interior of buildings or structures:
+• If deemed necessary, and voluntary cooperation is not available, consider obtaining an "Administrative Inspection Warrant" to conduct an inspection of the interior of buildings or structures: